vladiH/olx_scrap/README.md

 # SCRAPING ON OLX USING SELENIUM AND POSTGRESQL
 I developed a script for download text information and images from olx.
-I provide you a sql file where you can find all data that I extract for you, it might be used only for test. <br>
+I provide you a sql file where you can find all data that I extract for you, it must be used only for test. <br>

 All data was obteined from this page
 <b>https://www.olx.com.pe/vehiculos_c362</b>